shamedgh/temporal-specialization/README.md

 We suppose all call graphs are stored in a specific folder.
 The name of each call graph is specified in the JSON file.

+**--singleappname**
+The main JSON file has the option of enabling and disabling each application.
+But in case you only want to run the analysis for one application without modifying the JSON file, you can use this option and pass the name of your requested application.
+The tool will only analyze this single application bypassing the enable setting in the JSON file.
+The rest of the settings for the application will still be read from the JSON file.

 ## Security Evaluation

 For security evaluation, we collected a set of 547 shellcodes payloads and 17